School Program Registration Opens Feb 3rd, 2026 at 10am

-Please do not bring your group/class to the park without booking your visit.
+Please do not bring your group or class to the park without booking your visit.

 We have many user groups sharing the park and cannot accommodate unscheduled visits, even if you plan to run a program without the support of our staff.
 Please contact us if you are interested in a Park Use Permit for your group or class.